 - Lack of proper hygiene– Those facing addiction often do not have the time or the energy to maintain proper daily hygiene habits.

-- Failing health– A person dealing with substance abuse will often find their health suffers in a variety of ways.
+- Failing health– A person dealing with substance use will often find their health suffers in a variety of ways.
 These issues will usually worsen as the problem continues unaddressed.

-- Increasing depression or anxiety– Depression, anxiety, and mood swings are prevalent in those dealing with substance abuse.
+- Increasing depression or anxiety– Depression, anxiety, and mood swings are prevalent in those dealing with substance use.
 These emotional symptoms may worsen with time.

 Treating Co-Existing Addiction and Trauma